Double-descent curves in neural networks: a new perspective using Gaussian processes: A Gaussian process perspective on the double descent phenomenon

-The proof of Theorem \ref{gen error} relies on the diagonalisation of the kernel random matrix $K_{X,X}^{\phi, L,N}$ and invokes our Theorem \ref{deep non linear} to compute the expectation of the inverse of the eigenvalues in the limit of infinite quantities.
-For more details, see the proof in the appendix.
+The proof of Theorem \ref{gen error}, which is provided in the appendix, relies on the diagonalisation of the kernel random matrix $\mathbf{K}_{\mathbf{X},\mathbf{X}}^{N}$ and exploits Theorem \ref{deep non linear} to compute the expectation of the inverse of the eigenvalues in the limit of infinite quantities.
+These expressions capture the double descent behaviour as per the following corollary.